Mr. Khadang

-Mr. Khadang: Animals are Human (English: Mr. Chatterbox) is a 2017 Indian Meitei language film directed by Chou En Lai and produced by Laishram Premila, under the banner of Anouba Maikei Productions.
-It stars Gurumayum Bonny in the titular role.
-Mr. Khadang won the Best Feature Film Award at the 7th SSS MANIFA 2018.
+Mr. Khadang: Animals are Human (English: Mr. Chatterbox) is a 2017 Manipuri film directed by Chou En Lai and produced by Laishram Premila, under the banner of Anouba Maikei Productions.
+It stars Gurumayum Bonny in the title role.
+The movie won the Best Feature Film Award at the 7th SSS MANIFA 2018.
 It was released at Range Ground, Yaiskul on 1 October 2017.
 It was also premiered at Shankar Lal Auditorium, North Campus, University of Delhi, on 20 August 2017.

-Synopsis
+Plot

 The film centers around Mani, also known as Mr. Khadang for being a chatterbox, but what he speaks is always the truth.
 A lie once told due to certain circumstances makes him to be very wrongly taken by his girlfriend Thadoi.
 The series of events that follows due to the lie told, changes him to a completely different person, ultimately proving everyone that Mr. Khadang is not a worthless person.